coleifer/peewee/docs/peewee/asyncio.rst

 Iterating back-references outside ``db.run()``
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-For the same reason, iterating a back-reference outside a greenlet context also fails:
+Iterating a back-reference outside a greenlet context also fails for the same reason as above.

 .. code-block:: python